Growth factor in teleparallel Gauss-Bonnet gravity: Conclusion

 Each model contains two free parameters, one of which is fixed through the Friedmann constraint evaluated at the present epoch, while the second is restricted by the no-ghost stability conditions arising from the tensor and vector perturbation sectors.
 Our results indicate that models (B) and (C) closely track $\Lambda$CDM at both early and late times, exhibiting only minimal deviations.
 In contrast, the power-law model (A) shows systematic deviations throughout cosmic evolution and yields a comparatively larger growth index.

 We have therefore demonstrated that teleparallel Gauss–Bonnet gravity provides a viable framework for constructing dark energy models with distinctive observational imprints.
-A detailed observational analysis to constrain the model's viable parameter space remains an important direction for future work.
+A detailed confrontation with growth-rate data, in particular $f\sigma_8$ measurements from redshift-space distortion surveys and $S_8$ constraints from weak-lensing surveys is an important direction for future work.
+The analytical framework developed here provides the necessary input for such a statistical analysis.
+Additionally, the galaxy--galaxy weak-lensing methodology developed for $f(T)$ gravity in Refs.~\cite{Chen:2019ftv,Wang:2023qfm} can be naturally extended to $F(T,T_G)$ models, offering a complementary observational handle on the parameter space beyond background-level probes.
 Another significant extension would be to derive the fully general evolution equation for the matter overdensity without invoking sub-horizon or quasi-static approximations, and to compare the resulting dynamics with those obtained in the present analysis to assess the validity and regime of applicability of these approximation schemes.